WolframResearch/vscode-wolfram/HowToBuild.md

 ## One time setup

-Make sure that you have installed the required modules and tools.
+Make sure that you have installed the required modules and tools:
 ```
-cd vscode-wolfram
 npm install
 npm install -g vsce
-npm install -g tsc
 ```